How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 Did you notice how in most examples, there is conflict?

-Conflict between the characters or internal conflict, where the character is essentially at battle with themselves.
+Conflict between the characters or internal conflict, where a character is essentially at battle with themselves.
 That is because conflict is another key component of a compelling love scene.

 Because unless your story is over, there is still something keeping these two people apart.